Some babies may suck incorrectly or struggle with a weaker suck than others. A weak suck can lead to nipple pain and a low milk intake.

 • The baby is gaining weight too slowly or not gaining weight at all.

 • Extra stimulation may help.
-For example, pat the baby on the outer edges of his/her lips before feeding, make the nipple firm and cold (with a cold compress) just before nursing.
+For example, pat the baby on the outer edges of their lips before feeding, and make the nipple firm and cold (with a cold compress) just before nursing.

 • Nipple shields can sometimes help a baby latch on, especially if the baby has low muscle tone.

 Not all sucking problems can be prevented, but some can: